Double-Liquor Tiramisu

 Ingredients

-- In a heatproof bowl set over gently simmering water, whisk the egg yolks and sugar until the mixture becomes pale, slightly thickened, and warm to the touch, about 2–3 minutes.
-Remove from heat.
+3. Whisk the egg yolks and sugar until pale, slightly thickened, and warm to the touch, about 2 to 3 minutes.

-- Spread half of the mascarpone cream evenly over the soaked ladyfingers.
-Repeat with a second layer of dipped ladyfingers, then finish with the remaining cream.
+7. Repeat with a second layer of dipped ladyfingers and the remaining cream.

 Why This Recipe Works